Dear Parents and Campers,

 - We plan to have small, stable groups of the same kids for our day camps – working under essential state guidelines.

-- Each group will remain together throughout the day and the camp week.
+- Each group will remain together throughout the day and for the entirety of the camp week.
 Campers will space themselves much as possible, which is much easier outside!

 - We will provide hand sanitizer and hand washing stations, working to make sure each camper and staff uses them often throughout the day.

 - Check-in and check-out times may be staggered.
 This may result in minor shifts in camp times.
-To follow Oregon Health Authority guidelines to maintain stable groups for our campers, we do not plan on currently offering after camp.
+To follow Colorado Department of Health & Environment guidelines to maintain stable groups for our campers, we do not plan on currently offering after camp.
+If your family already pre registered for After Camp, we will be placing a credit on your Trackers account towards a future program.
+If that does not work for you, please reply to this email and our team can assist with other options.

-- To spread out check-in, we may add more pick-up and drop-off locations near our primary drop-off areas – especially for SE Portland.
+- To spread out check-in, we may add more pick-up and drop-off locations near our primary drop-off areas.
 We will notify you of updated locations as we secure them.

 What Else Are We Exploring?

-We are considering neighborhood camps that start at 9 AM and end at 2:30 PM.
-In Neighborhood Summer Camp, kids would be led by teachers on safe adventures using walking friendly paths and areas.
-We are also exploring family and friends’ camps and even Camp Shares where a Trackers Teacher comes to your home for camp with a group of siblings and kids you choose.
-Finally, we have a goal of offering a limited scholarship tuition and programs for children of essential workers in need of financial assistance.
+We are considering neighborhood camps that start at 9 AM and We have a goal of offering a limited scholarship tuition and programs for children of essential workers in need of financial assistance.

 Trackers Spark also offers online classes for those continuing to stay home.
 These are interactive, small group webinars with a familiar guide and tons of activities.
 This is a chance for kids to connect with other kids in classes from 30 minutes to 2 hours.
 Join Captain Nick in recovering the lost idol.
 Quest with the Realms of Cascadia, where you create your character to adventure as an elf, wizard or more.
 There’s even online classes for adults.